 I'm basically your favorite f-bomb-dropping high school English teacher you always wanted to have a beer with.

-An Off the Beaten Shelf Book Nerd is someone who loves to read and sees reading as an integral part of his or her identity.
+An Off the Beaten Shelf Book Nerd is someone who loves to read and sees reading as an integral part of their identity.
 A reader who will try a little bit of everything and isn't afraid to read the unknown.
-A reader who's unabashedly intelligent, but isn't a snob about it---someone who doesn't judge others' reading tastes, but is just happy they're reading.
+A reader who's unabashedly intelligent, but isn't a snob about it--someone who doesn't judge others' reading tastes, but is just happy they're reading.

 A reader who's socially conscious and understands that great stories don't just come from dead white dudes.
 A reader who knows that great stories are found in every genre.
 A reader who believes all forms of reading are valid, whether paper or digital or, what the hell, even scrolls.
 A reader who knows that reading is simultaneously a source of entertainment and an inherently political act.

 If you're this kind of reader, you're home here.

 Do you have a book club I can join?

 Sure do!
 But only if you're in Columbus, OH, since we meet in person.
 I have two: Bad Girls Book Club and Silent Book Club Columbus.